bishweashwarsukla/Insurance-Detector/README.md

 # Insurance-Detector
 You can check if a person has a valid insurance or not.
 It can be very useful when a patient is not in a state to say whether he/she has insurance or not or who are relative.
+Sometimes what happens, if hospital management not able to detect from where patient will pay medical fees in that case they won't treat them and if a person is not in that condtion then there will be alot of problem and person won't get treatment